Last updated: 11th January 2025

 Reducing your energy consumption not only cuts down your bills but also helps decrease your carbon footprint.
 Here are some tips:

-1. Insulate your house properly: Proper insulation can keep your home warm in winters and cool in summers, reducing the need for heating or cooling.
+- Insulate your house properly: Proper insulation can keep your home warm in winter and cool in summer, reducing the need for heating or cooling.

-4. Get a smart meter: A smart meter helps you keep track of your usage in real-time, this makes it easier to see when your usage is high so you can look at how to reduce it.
+- Get a smart meter: A smart meter helps you keep track of your usage in real-time.
+This makes it easier to see when your usage is high so you can reduce it.

-6. Switch tariffs: Keep an eye out for better deals from other providers and consider switching if it saves you money.
+- Switch tariffs: Keep an eye out for better deals from other providers, and consider switching if it saves you money.

 Understanding your gas and electricity consumption is the first step toward better managing your monthly expenses and reducing your environmental impact.
 I